yoadg/yoadg.github.io/_wiki/database.md

 ### ACID
 The ACID database transaction model ensures that a performed transaction is always consistent.
 ACID stands for:
 - **Atomic** – Each transaction is either properly carried out or the process halts and the database reverts back to the state before the transaction started.
-This ensures that all data in the database is valid.
+This ensures that all data in the database is valid ("all or nothing").
 - **Consistent** – A processed transaction will never endanger the structural integrity of the database.
+Any data written by a transaction must be valid according to all defined rules and maintain the database in a good state.
 - **Isolated** – Transactions cannot compromise the integrity of other transactions by interacting with them while they are still in progress.
 - **Durable** – The data related to the completed transaction will persist even in the cases of network or power outages.
 If a transaction fails, it will not impact the manipulated data.